 Here are the crop marks using Facebook’s recommended 1.91:1 (1640px by 856px) size for Group cover photos.
 See how it is cropped on different devices:

-Here's how that looks with the Digiterati's Facebook Group cover picture:
+And above it how that looks with the Digiterati’s Facebook Group cover picture.

 If you want all the detail on our recommendations head over to our blog post on Facebook Cover Photo Size Specifications.

 If you follow our specific advice and template, and the cropping guides, you won’t go wrong: